normanrs/city_lookup/README.md

 # City Lookup

 This is a simple API created as an exercise to compare coding frameworks.
-My intention is to write this API as functionally identical in Rails, Sinatra, and then Node/Express.
+My intention is to write this same API in Rails, Sinatra, and Node/Express - all functionally identical.
 I'll then compare them in the following ways:

 1. How many files does each take to get the job done?
 2. Is there a response-time difference when local calls are made?